raspberrypilearning/tweeting-babbage/worksheet.md

 ## Use a timestamp

-Now let's fix the hard-coded filename of `image.jpg` and use something more dynamic.
+Rather than use the hard-coded filename of `image.jpg`, you can use something more dynamic.
 It would be better to timestamp the filename so it will never get overwritten.
-It should also be stored in a folder inside our project.
+It should also be stored in a folder inside your project.

-1. In the terminal window, create a new folder inside `tweeting-babbage` called `photos` with `mkdir photos`.
+1. In the File Manager, create a new folder inside `tweeting-babbage` called `photos`.

-1. Import the `datetime` function with `from datetime import datetime`.
+1. Import the `datetime` module by adding the line `from datetime import datetime` to the top of your script.

 1. Save the timestamp as a variable before taking the picture, and pass this into the path string: